vegu-ai/talemate/README.md

 # Talemate

-Roleplay with AI with a focus on strong narration, consistent world and game state tracking.
+Roleplay with AI with a focus on strong narration and consistent world and game state tracking.

 |||
 |------------------------------------------|------------------------------------------|